 What are the “mother sauces?”
 Today’s tip, from chef Johnny Gnall, explains them and sets you on the path to making each one.
+This article continues with part 2, the secondary sauces made from the mother sauces.
 If you have questions or suggestions for tips, contact JohnnyGnall@hotmail.com.

 When Georges Auguste Escoffier* laid the foundation for French cooking that would become so significant for modern cuisine, a cornerstone of that foundation was what he called the “mother sauces.”

 These five sauces are the basis for virtually every sauce in Escoffier’s arsenal, and their applications are no less relevant today.

 If you can perfect the five mother sauces, you can take them in any flavor direction you choose, from Asia to Africa to Scandinavia, simply by adjusting the flavors and seasonings you choose to add to them.
 The techniques are classic French, but the sauces themselves are versatile enough to work with whatever you’re cooking for dinner.

 Eggs Benedict topped with hollandaise sauce.
 Photo courtesy American Egg Board.

 *Escoffier, 1846-1935, was one of the most important figures in the development of modern French cuisine.
 A chef, restaurateur and culinary writer, Escoffier simplified and modernized the ornate haute cuisine style of the great French chef Antoine Carême (1784-1833).
 Escoffier’s book, Le Guide Culinaire, is still used as a major reference work by chefs and culinary students.

 Each mother sauce is comprised of two basic parts: a liquid and a thickening agent.
 Each sauce has its variations and additional ingredients, but the liquid and thickener are the important parts.
 So without further ado, allow me to introduce the five mother sauces.